 Using Air-Yards, Route Participation, and Pace Metrics

 Raw statistics like receptions or rushing yards can be misleading without proper context.
 That’s why metrics such as air-yards, route participation, and team pace provide a much clearer picture of a player’s opportunity.
 Air-yards measure how far the ball is thrown toward a receiver, signaling the team’s intent and the player’s role in deeper pass plays.
-Route participation shows how often a player is running routes when on the field, a strong indicator of usage and upside.
+Route participation shows how often a player runs routes while on the field, a strong indicator of usage and upside.
 Finally, pace impacts the total number of opportunities a player may get.
 When combined, they reveal patterns that help unearth the next breakout star among NFL fantasy sleepers each week.

 Incorporating Machine Learning Projections